jaroen007/AD/readme.txt

 In the Github repository:

 Sourcecode 						                          	*

 Algorithms and datastructures	                  	*

 Unit tests 						                          	*

 Jar file 						                             	*

+81% > code coverage 						                	*

 ANT Build script that runs the unit tests 	    	*

 (and shows the code coverage for bonus points)